alodahl/hot-or-cold/README.md

 ---------------------
 ## Technologies Used

-This game uses ReactJS and Redux with Enzyme tests.
+"Hot or Cold" uses ReactJS and Redux with Enzyme testing.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).